MichiganTechRoboticsLab/IRLBridge/README.md

 File		| Description
 ----------------|--------------
-find_diff.m	| Content Cell
-manICP.m	| Content Cell
-parsepicname.m	| Content Cell
-parseVNRow.m	| Content Cell
-parseLdrRow.m	| Content Cell
-rotation.m	| Content Cell
-findoes.m	| Content Cell
+find_diff.m	| Takes two point clouds with matching points lined up and calculates displacement. manICP.m	| really terrible and brute force way of finding close points between two clouds. parsepicname.m	| parses out the name of the saved image file parseVNRow.m	| parses out the vector nav row parseLdrRow.m	| parses out the lidar row rotation.m	| matlab function for generalized rotation matrix ypr findoes.m	| finds the longest string of ones in a matrix and returns indicies (not actually used)

 -------------------------
 viewbridgesets